cooper/ferret/doc/Inheritance.md

 ```

 Initializing an object as a certain type is as simple as adding an object to
-its `*isa` list.
+its `*ISA` list.
 However, this is not typically done directly.
 Consider this
 example.

 ```